-The majority of business owners sell a business only once in their lifetime.
+The majority of business owners sell business only once in their lifetime.
 The same can be said for someone buying a business…they typically only do it once.
 But, a strategic, corporate or equity buyer, is likely to have been involved in quite a few transactions – some that worked and some that did not.
 What does this mean for the seller?
-It means buyers that express interest in your business may have a team of mergers & acquisitions advisors helping them.
+It means buyers that express interest in your business may have a team of mergers & acquisitions advisers helping them.
 This has the potential to result in a lopsided negotiating arrangement – the amateur (the seller) versus the professional (the buyer).
 The following points will help business owners selling a business for sale by owner (BFSBO) protect themselves and even the playing field when working with the corporate buyer.

-- Selling my business is not like selling real estate.
+- Sell business is not like selling real estate.
 Confidentiality is, in all cases, critical.
 A seller does not want employees, suppliers, and customers/clients to be aware of a possible sale.
 Go to great lengths to protect the confidentiality of your information.
 When potential buyers inquire about a business, the seller should err on the side of sharing too little information rather than too much.

 - The sales process cannot distract the owner(s) from managing the day-to-day operation of the business.
 Sellers should plan ahead on and learn about the proper ways of selling a business and manage their company at the same time.
 Delegate tasks if necessary.
 It is safe to assume selling a business could easily consume 20% of a seller’s typical work week.